PrairieLearn/PrairieLearn/docs/assessment.md

 ## Student-attached personal notes

-Students can attach files to assessments as personal notes, either by uploading them or by pasting the file contents as text.
+By default, students can attach files to assessments as personal notes, either by uploading them or by pasting the file contents as text.
 This can be done on the assessment overview page, or on individual question pages.
 These files can be viewed by the student anytime they can view the assessment.

 The purpose of this is to allow students to take extra notes during exams, for later review.
 For example, if a student has a Matlab script that they used to solve a question, they could attach it to that question so they can review it later.

-This file attachment functionality does not provide a way for students to attach files before an exam starts, so it can't be used for student-provided "formula sheets" on exams.
+Although we do not recommend this for regular exams, personal notes can be disabled by setting `"allowPersonalNotes": false` as a top-level option in the `infoAssessment.json` file.
+Note that this setting only prevents the uploading or modification of notes, but does not delete or prevent access to existing notes that were uploaded before the option is set.

+One particular use case for disabling personal notes can be the upload of a "formula sheet" through a separate pre-exam assessment.
+These uploads should take place as a regular file upload so that they can be accessed and reviewed by course staff.
+The assessment can then be configured so that submissions are accessible during the exam.
+Disabling personal notes for the "formula sheet" assessment ensures that students cannot attach any other information that they can access during an exam.

 ## Disabling real-time grading